AngeloGalav/multiple-couriers-planning/docs/models.md

 - `-i` allows to select the instance to use the solver on.
 You must specify an integer value, that is the id of the instance.

 ## SAT
 We made 2 models using SAT: `SAT_cplike.py` and `SAT_miplike_acc.py`.
-Each of them uses different techniques to solve the problem, as it's specified in the report.
+Each of them uses different techniques to solve the problem, as specified in the report.
 The scripts must be run from the __root folder__ of the project, specifying the relative path of the script as shown in the example below.
 Each of the SAT scripts uses the same arguments.